Workflow for a CUDA* to SYCL* Migration

 Assisted Migration

 Migrate existing CUDA code to SYCL using the Intel DPC++ Compatibility Tool.
-The tool ports CUDA language kernels and library API calls, and migrates most of the CUDA code to the architecture and vendor-portable SYCL code.
+The tool ports CUDA language kernels and library API calls, and migrates most of the CUDA code to architecture- and vendor-portable SYCL code.

 Learn with a Code Sample

-To help you decide how to migrate your CUDA sources, use the following resources:
+To become familiar with the migration process for your CUDA sources, use the following resources:

 - Guide to migrating a Jacobi sample: CUDA to SYCL Migration–Jacobi Iterative Method.

-Get a detailed analysis of the migration with explicit explanations of the migration process and CUDA to SYCL mappings.
+This guide provides a detailed step-by-step analysis of the migration with explicit explanations of the migration process and CUDA to SYCL mappings. - Additional background and the associated source code for the ported examples using the Intel DPC++ Compatibility Tool as well as additional migration and optimization techniques are on GitHub*.

 Manual Migration

-The manually migrated SYCL code uses actual SYCL calls and syntax that directly maps to CUDA calls.
-This method gives cleaner migrated code and makes it easier to follow the code.
+The manually migrated SYCL code uses SYCL calls and syntax that directly map to CUDA calls.
+This approach produces cleaner migrated code that may be easier to maintain in the long term.
 The code functionality between the two is nearly identical.

 For technical details between CUDA and SYCL mappings using the Jacobi sample, see the instructions in the CUDA to SYCL Migration–Jacobi Iterative Method.
 This guide explains the underlying concepts of CUDA and SYCL, and the essential terms for migrating the code.